reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 #### Unmount {/*unmount*/}

-Finally, let's say the user navigates away, and the `ChatRoom` component unmounts.
+Finally, let's say the user navigates away, and the `ChatRoom` Component unmounts.
 React runs the last Effect's cleanup function.
 The last Effect was from the third render.
 The third render's cleanup destroys the `createConnection('travel')` connection.
 So the app disconnects from the `'travel'` room.

 #### Development-only behaviors {/*development-only-behaviors*/}

-When [Strict Mode](/reference/react/StrictMode) is on, React remounts every component once after mount (state and DOM are preserved).
+When [Strict Mode](/reference/react/StrictMode) is on, React remounts every Component once after mount (state and DOM are preserved).
 This [helps you find Effects that need cleanup](#step-3-add-cleanup-if-needed) and exposes bugs like race conditions early.
 Additionally, React will remount the Effects whenever you save a file in development.
 Both of these behaviors are development-only.

 </DeepDive>

 <Recap>

 - Unlike events, Effects are caused by rendering itself rather than a particular interaction.
-- Effects let you synchronize a component with some external system (third-party API, network, etc).
+- Effects let you synchronize a Component with some external system (third-party API, network, etc).
 - By default, Effects run after every render (including the initial one).
 - React will skip the Effect if all of its dependencies have the same values as during the last render.
 - You can't "choose" your dependencies.
 They are determined by the code inside the Effect.
-- Empty dependency array (`[]`) corresponds to the component "mounting", i.e. being added to the screen.
+- Empty dependency array (`[]`) corresponds to the Component "mounting", i.e. being added to the screen.
-- In Strict Mode, React mounts components twice (in development only!) to stress-test your Effects.
+- In Strict Mode, React mounts Components twice (in development only!) to stress-test your Effects.
 - If your Effect breaks because of remounting, you need to implement a cleanup function.
 - React will call your cleanup function before the Effect runs next time, and during the unmount.